sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Connect with Prompt
 ![recovery4](/images/hw/asus-chromebox/wifi_prompt.JPG)

-If you see prompt to setup Hangout Meet, Press NO
+If you see prompt to set up Hangout Meet, Press NO

 ![recovery6](/images/hw/asus-chromebox/meet_default.JPG)